 - We identify and assign roles and responsibilities within our staff teams to manage filtering and monitoring of systems.
 It is important that the right people are working together and using their professional expertise to make informed decisions. - Our DSL understands their responsibility to have the ownership and management around the monitoring and filtering of online technologies - The DSL will have this responsibility reflected in their job descriptions moving forward. - We have a nominated member of our LAB that will have discussions around the filtering and monitoring of online systems and will receive reassurances that these are in place. - We have effective monitoring strategies in place that meet our safeguarding needs including reviewing filtering and monitoring provision at least annually. - the effectiveness of our procedures are reviewed periodically to keep up with evolving cyber-crime technologies.
 Guidance on e-security is available from the NEN.
-Broader guidance on cyber security including considerations for governors and trustees can be found at Cyber security training for school staff - NCSC.GOV.UK - harmful and inappropriate content is blocked without unreasonably impacting on teaching and learning.
+In addition, schools and colleges should consider meeting the Meeting digital and technology standards in schools and colleges Cyber security standards for schools and colleges Guidance GOV.UK.
+Broader guidance on cyber security including considerations for governors and trustees can be found at Cyber security training for school staff NCSC.GOV.UK

+- harmful and inappropriate content is blocked without unreasonably impacting on teaching and learning.